 As a marketer, Pinterest doesn’t just provide a platform to promote your brand but also a medium to create relationships with your customers.
 Since Pinterest is an interest-based stage, as a business owner you can use it to find out what interests your audience.

-You can showcase the pins of your target customers as a collection on a board and add it to your own related pins list.
+You can showcase the pins of your target customers as a collection on a board and add them to your own related pins list.
 In order to get your brand in front of your customers and build a relationship with them, interact with them regularly by commenting on and sharing their pins from your business page.

 Marketers often spread themselves thin trying to reach more users on social media platforms.
 Pinning consistently is one way to boost your Pinterest profile’s performance.

 Spacing your pins can be beneficial.
 You don’t have to worry about a bunch of pins getting posted at the same time; instead, you can schedule these pins in a queue using a number of Pinterest tools.

 As a brand owner, every effort of yours should be focused on accomplishing your ultimate goal – boosting sales and conversions.
-For this purpose, Pinterest provides a social media platform where you can raise your brand visibility and engage with your customer in a very effective manner.
+For this purpose, Pinterest provides a social media platform where you can raise your brand visibility and engage with your customers in a very effective manner.